 Its flagship is the castle, the origins of which date back to 886, when its construction was ordered by the Count of Barcelona Guifré el Pilós.
 Next to it you will see the collegiate church of Sant Vicenç, built in 1040.
 The building is one of the best examples of the Lombard Romanesque in Catalonia, which surprises the visitors with its unusual dimensions.
-Another site of interest is a part of a 14th century Gothic cloister, and the tower of Minyona 25 metres high, dating back to the 12th century.
+Another site of interest is a part of a 14th century Gothic cloister, and the tower of Minyona that is 25 metres high and dates back to the 12th century.

 Visiting the center it is advisable to check out the church of Sant Miquel.
 Its construction started at the end of the 13th century and lasted until 1397, and nowadays it is an interesting example of Catalan Gothic.
 And one more thing, try not to get lost in the Cardona salt mines, exploited between 1929 and 1990 to extract potash.
 Unique geological formations of its inside will leave you speechless.

-Another amazing gem of Bages is the village of Mura, a charming place with small streets and cobbled squares protected by the church of Sant Martí, a 12th century Romanesque construction.
-Also, don´t miss the ruins of the castle which dates back to 1023, and the aviary where peacocks, roosters, chicken, ducks, rabbits and other farm animals live in nature.
+Another of the medieval villages near Barcelona is the amazing village of Mura, a charming place with small streets and cobbled squares protected by the church of Sant Martí, a 12th century Romanesque construction.
+Also, don’t miss the ruins of the castle which dates back to 1023, and the aviary where peacocks, roosters, chicken, ducks, rabbits and other farm animals live in nature.

 In addition, just 800 m away from the village centre there is a flour mill of medieval origin.
 The surroundings accommodate a cave formed by a 200 m long gallery.
 The road to get there is signposted in red.
 Also, pay a visit to Puig de la Balma, a traditional 12th century farmhouse built in the rock.
 And if you are passionate about natural landscapes, pay a visit to the majestic waterfall (Gorja del Pare or Father’s throat) with a beautiful pond beneath.

 Bages also boasts the picturesque village of Rajadell, which lies in the east and has a population of just over 500 inhabitants.
-Peppered with groupings and scattered houses, its nerve centre is the Gothic castle, located in the highest part of the town.
+Surrounded by groupings and scattered houses, its nerve centre is the Gothic castle, located in the highest part of the town.
 Other monuments that deserve a visit are the church of Sant Iscle and Santa Victòria, the Roman villa of Sant Amanç, an oil mill and an oil cellar.
-And of course, there are a lot of restaurants in Rajadell offering traditional Catalan dishes.
+And of course, there are a lot of restaurants in Rajadell offering typical Catalan dishes.